MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-configure-diagnostic-settings.md

 You can send logs to a Log Analytics workspace, stream logs to an event hub, or archive logs to a storage account.
 At this time, the only supported partner solution is Azure Native ISV services.
 For more information, see [Azure Native ISV services overview](/azure/partner-solutions/overview).

-To send your logs to one of the destinations, you must have already configured that destination.
+To send your logs to one of the destinations, you must have configured that destination.

 - [Configure a Log Analytics workspace](tutorial-configure-log-analytics-workspace.md)
 - [Create an event hub](/azure/event-hubs/event-hubs-create)